JoeY34kaze/medieval_survival/Action_plan.md

 ####  Feature 3 - Base building:
 Base building will be the most similar to Conan Exiles.
 Big Blocks.
 Upgradable blocks rather that many blocks.
 Bases will have upkeep set accordingly.
 Base decorations and all that will be explained here at a later date.

+##### Expanded feature 3.1: Base upkeep
+	- Players are limited to 2 types of bases:
+		1.)
+Guild base / main base
+		2.)
+Raiding base / Temporary shitshack.
+	Guild Base:
+		Player builds a shitshack and places a guild emblem somewhere (wall) which prevents the building from decay.
+For the crest to funnction it needs to be fed a resource ( probably gold), bigger the base = more resource consumption.
+Consumption is calculated on the amount of blocks in a base * average distance of block from the crest.
+		All of the players in the guild are limited to one Guild base, if player has his own base it becomes a Shit shack after joining a guild.
+Guild Master's base always takes priority in designation of guild base.
+		If the emblem runs out of resources, players get a warning and base slowly starts taking damage from decay.
+	Temporary shitshack:
+		The fist base that a player can build, it's just a regular base without emblem.
+If a player is already in a guild with a guild house he cannot build a new guild base unless he leaves the guild.
+		Guild can place Shitshacks without limits.
+		Shitshacks are subject to Decay.
+		Shitshacks cannot be placed too close to emblems of other guilds.
+		Usually they will be used for temporary bases when raiding, hunting, shit like that.
+##### Expanded feature 3.2: Stockpile
+	Players can keep their loot within their base in items designed specificly for the purpose of storage:
+		1.)
+Stockpile:
+			An area withing the base or a large chest? where all manner of items can be placed.
+			Every crafting table and Player that belongs to the guild can access this stockpile automatically when crafting.
+This eliminates the need to look over chests for required materials, placing them in inventory, placing them in crafting table and crafting.
+You just press craft and it does it.
+			Stockpile cannot be secured.
+In the case of raid everything in stockpile can be taken by raiders.

+		2.)
+Chest:
+			A much smaller storage unit designed specifically to store high value items like gold, best gear and high level resources.
+			Unlike stockpile this container can be locked and raiders have to spend more time and effort to get whats inside.
+			When the item is destroyed by raiders, a certain percentage of items inside are destroyed.

 ####  Feature 4 - Biological needs:
 	Player has a meter for thirst and food.
 When they fal below or to 0 they get increasing debuffs that end when player dies or when he raises the meter above 0.
 Thirst is raised by water, hunger is raised by eating.